|

 Malta gains independence within the British Commonwealth on 21st September.

-The musical Fiddler On The Roof is performed for the first time on 22nd September, at the Imperial Theater, New York City.
+The musical Fiddler On The Roof opens on Broadway at the Imperial Theatre on 22nd September.

 The ceiling at the Paris Opera House, commissioned by France's Culture Minister André Malraux and painted as a gift by Marc Chagall, is unveiled on Wednesday, 23rd September.